jcjorel/clonesquad-ec2-pet-autoscaler/docs/TOOLS.md

 	* The tool does not need the DevKit and only needs the packages listed in the pre-requisites.
 2) Run the tool with appropriate arguments (See [Configuration](#Configuration)).

-> The tool can be safely left installed on any CloneSquad or non-CloneSquad managed EC2 instances.
+> The tool can be safely left installed and started on any CloneSquad or non-CloneSquad managed EC2 instances.

 **Example:**